 Opt to take a scenic flight over the Okavango Delta to get a birds-eye view of the area.

 In the afternoon, opt to get a sneak peek of the Okavango Delta from above on an hour-long flight in a small plane.
 See a variety of wildlife and marvel at the vast delta basin.
+You can pre-book the Okavango Delta Flight extra on the checkout page, or through your Global Connection Officer or travel agent.

 Those not opting for the flight can kick back and relax at the campsite.